booleanbites/houzi-doc/_docs/tools/2_1_app_secret.md

 `Project_HOME  > lib > hooks_v2.dart`

-Look for the `getHeaderMap()` method. and find key value pair for 'app_secret' in a given map. eg:
+Look for the `getHeaderMap()` method. and find key value pair for 'app-secret' in a given map. eg:
 ```
   …
     Map<String, dynamic> map = {